poseidon-framework/poseidon-framework.github.io/qjanno.md

 ### How does this work?

-On startup, qjanno creates an [SQLite](https://www.sqlite.org) database [in memory](https://www.sqlite.org/inmemorydb.html).
+On startup, qjanno creates an [SQLite](https://www.sqlite.org) ([Gaffney et al. 2022](https://doi.org/10.14778/3554821.3554842)) database [in memory](https://www.sqlite.org/inmemorydb.html).
 It then reads the requested, structured text files, attributes each column a type (either character or numeric) and writes the contents of the files to tables in the in-memory database.
 It finally sends the user-provided SQL query to the database, waits for the result, parses it and returns it on the command line.

 The query gets pre-parsed to extract file names and then forwarded to an SQLite database server via the Haskell library [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple).
 That means qjanno can parse and understand basic SQLite3 syntax, though not everything. [`PRAGMA` functions](https://www.sqlite.org/pragma.html#syntax), for example, are not available.
 The examples below show some of the available syntax, but they are not exhaustive.
 Trial and error is recommended to see what does and what does not work.
 Please report missing functionality in our [issue board on GitHub](https://github.com/poseidon-framework/qjanno/issues).